 Some survivors were surprisingly uninjured.
 George Gaudiello, reported to Time Magazine "my wife tells me she unfastened my seat belt and we walked to a group of people who seemed in fairly good condition.
 I have no recollection of this."
 Similarly, after helping free a fellow passenger from the wreckage, Thomas Rothenberg, a warehouse supervisor in New York City, stood around with three other survivors and, he said later, "talked about what we did for a living."
 Michael Siminerio, 22, didn't remember the impact.
 "I was one of the lucky ones.
 It was really scary.
 People were crying.
 A man couldn't find his wife."

 Lilly Infantino drowned.
 Renee Shackelford was thrown from the plane; she landed on her side in saw grass two hundred and ten feet from the cockpit.
 Her neck was broken - death was instant.
 Evelyn de Salazar landed fifty feet from the cockpit, her seat still intact, and dies from multiple injuries.
 The poodle under her seat lived.
 Ed Ulrich and Sandra Burt, sitting together in first class, were separated by fifty yards.
 Both lived.
 Johnathan Kaminer, a two year old child dressed in a red-and-blue outfit, was hurled three hundred feet north of the cockpit.
 He was almost unmarked except for two small lacerations on his face.
 He died, as did his mother and governess, Michael-Ann Kaminer and Silvia Crespo.
 Carmen Jorge was killed.
-Her six month old infant, Christina, lived.
+Her eighteen month old infant, Christina, lived.

 As the airplane broke up, the same apparently random pattern of survival and slaughter was repeated, time and time again.